haarnoja/sac/DIAYN.md

 # Credits
 The DIAYN algorithm was developed by Benjamin Eysenbach, in collaboration with [Abhishek Gupta](https://people.eecs.berkeley.edu/~abhigupta/), [Julian Ibarz](https://research.google.com/pubs/JulianIbarz.html), and [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/).
 Work was completed while Benjamin was a member of the [Google AI Residency](https://research.google.com/teams/brain/residency/).
 We thank [Tuomas Haarnoja](https://people.eecs.berkeley.edu/~haarnoja/) for the implementation of [SAC](https://github.com/haarnoja/sac) on top of which this project is build.

+# Legal
+This project is released under the Apache 2.0 License.
+This is not an official Google product.

 # Reference
 ```
 @article{eysenbach2018,